CartoDB/carto-vl/README.md

 yarn docs:all
 ```

+## License

+This project is licensed under the BSD 3-clause "New" or "Revised" License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/CartoDB/renderer-prototype/tags).